-We are Synectics Solutions Ltd., a fraud prevention agency which works with organisations in the fight against fraud.
-Those organisations (our clients) include businesses from the finance sector, insurance sector and others who have a legitimate interest to prevent fraud against them.
+We are Synectics Solutions Ltd., a fraud prevention agency which works with organisations in the fight against fraud and financial crime.
+Those organisations (our clients) include businesses from the finance sector, insurance sector and others who have a legitimate interest to prevent fraud against them and to verify the authenticity of an identity.

 Before our clients provide services, goods or financing to you, they may undertake checks for the purposes of preventing fraud and money laundering, and to verify your identity.
 These checks require them and us to process personal data about you.